google/eng-practices/review/developer/pr-descriptions.md

 > slowly over time, so that idle servers eventually release all freelist
 > entries.

-The first few words describe what the CL actually does.
+The first few words describe what the PR actually does.
 The rest of the description talks about the problem being solved, why this is a good solution, and a bit more information about the specific implementation.